 All data is moved to the new location—yay!
 This is when you finally start sleeping again and plan your next vacation.
 If resting doesn’t keep you too busy, you can reach out to users again with these messages:

 - Training information: If your project was a tenant-to-tenant migration, users probably won‘t need any training information.
-However, if you moved data from a legacy system into Office 365, you might want to use this opportunity to give them some Office 365 training resources.
+However, if you migrated email archives to Office 365 , you might want to use this opportunity to give them some Office 365 training resources.

 - Thank you/project close out: Let them know that the project is complete.
 The data was successfully moved to the new location.
 Remind them that they can contact you with any questions or concerns.